Definition of Laundry Sizing for Ironing

 Definition of Laundry Starch for Ironing

-Starch can be purchased in aerosol cans or in liquid or powdered form.
+Starch can be purchased in aerosol cans, liquid or powdered form.
 You can even make it at home.
 For the straight-from-the-cleaner crispness, you need to use a liquid starch because the entire shirt needs to be dipped.

 In addition to its usefulness as an ironing aid for clothes, Sta-Flo Liquid Starch can be used to create kid's crafts like paint or paper mache paste.
 One of my favorite ways to use liquid is to shape and stiffen crocheted crafts.
 The handiwork will hold its shape forever, as long as it stays dry.